Kourtney Kardashian Soaks Up Sun, Scott Disick Looks Miserable In Hawaii

 A post shared by Scott Disick (@letthelordbewithyou) on

-Scott has dealt with issues of substance abuse, and infidelity throughout their relationship and Kourtney made it clear she would no longer tolerate his shenanigans before their split.
+Scott has dealt with issues of substance abuse and infidelity throughout their relationship, and Kourtney made it clear she would no longer tolerate his shenanigans before their split.

 A source claimed that Kourtney has been happily single throughout her separation from Scott.
 She is focusing all of her time and energy on her three children, rather than leading a romantic life.